 Contact a Texas Estate Planning Lawyer

 Houston residents with sizeable estates must be prepared to respond quickly to changes in federal law.
 The McCulloch & Miller, PLLC team has been keeping a close watch on developments on Capitol Hill in order to assist clients like you during this challenging time.
 Our experienced Houston estate planning attorneys are prepared to assist Houston residents in adjusting their estate plans to take advantage of current federal laws and in preparation for upcoming changes to those laws.
-To ensure that your hard-earned assets are secure and protected, call us today at 713-333-8900 to schedule a free, no-obligation consultation.
+To ensure that your hard-earned assets are secure and protected, call us today at 713-333-8900 to schedule a no-obligation consultation.